 For that reason, industry experts suggest just 30 minutes of light aerobic exercise, five times a week to reduce blood pressure, lower stress, and decrease your risks of cardiovascular problems, colon cancer, and diabetes.

 According to the Centers for Disease Control and Prevention (CDC), all older adults—both men and women—can benefit from regular, moderate physical activity.
 This is true even for people with medical conditions such as arthritis, heart disease, obesity, and high blood pressure.
+The CDC notes that physical activity improves problem-solving ability and enhances memory, helping seniors improve and maintain brain health.

 A recent Swedish study found that physical activity was the number one contributor to longevity, adding extra years to your life—even if you don’t start exercising until your senior years.